kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 The second point might become critical, depending on the complexity of operations that the users performs while the upgrade is blocked.

-With this regard, the recommendation is to keep the upgrade workflow a simple as fast as possible, e.g. should avoid to combine application upgrades and Kubernetes version upgrade in a single workflow to risks under control.
+With this regard, the recommendation is to keep the upgrade workflow as simple and as fast as possible, e.g. combining application upgrades and Kubernetes version upgrade in a single workflow should be avoided.

 - Upgrading a Cluster by multiple Kubernetes minor versions might compromise workloads.